rohan-kadkol/Android-Developer-Essentials-4-Favourite-Movies-App/README.md

-# Android Developer Essentials
+# Android Weekly Series

-Welcome to the Android Developer Essentials workshop series!
+Welcome to the Android Weekly Series!
-Here we will cover all the essential skills needed to build complex, robust, and attractive Android apps.
+Here we will cover all the essential skills needed to build professional, robust, and attractive Android apps.

 ## 4. Favourite Movies App

 Cycle through your favourite movies!

+This sample app only shows Pink Panther and Pink Panther 2 (my favorite movies!), but you can change this to your liking!

 ### Screenshots
 <br>